UKITE Editors

 Lucy Maling

-Lucy Maling is an ST8 Trauma & Orthopaedic registrar in the Kent, Surrey & Sussex deanery.
-She has an interest in hand surgery.
-She is an ATLS instructor and acts as faculty for the Royal College of Surgeons as well as a trainee-led regional teaching collaborative.
+Lucy Maling is a consultant Trauma & Orthopaedic surgeon in East Kent.
+She has an interest in hand surgery and completed the TIG Fellowship and the British Hand Diploma.
+She is an ATLS instructor and acts as faculty for the Royal College of Surgeons.
 She is involved in several multicentre research projects.
-Lucy spends her spare time knitting and training as a crew member for the Royal National Lifeboat Institution.
+Lucy spends her spare time knitting and volunteering as crew for the Royal National Lifeboat Institution.

 Editor